-Ron Bane lives in Morgantown and will be easily accessible to the court for emergencies after hours that require attention at our county’s Justice Center.
+Ron Bane lives in Morgantown and is easily accessible to the court for emergencies after hours that require attention at our county’s Justice Center.

 DUTIES & RESPONSIBILITIES

-As Magistrate in Monongalia County’s Division 1, Ron Bane will abide by the code of judicial ethics and:
+As Magistrate in Monongalia County’s Division 1, Ron Bane agrees to abide by the code of judicial ethics and:

 Use training and sound judgement to apply and enforce: